A Step-by-Step Guide to the Cabin Crew Assessment Day Experience

 Use the STAR Technique:

 Frame your answers as stories, allowing the recruiter to visualize your experiences.
 If interrupted, don’t be thrown off; this is often to guide you.
-Listen carefully and ensure you’ve highlighted all relevant qualities.
+Thus, listen carefully and ensure you’ve highlighted all relevant qualities.

 Preparation is key to success.
 Remember the 5P rule: Proper Preparation Prevents Poor Performance.
 The interview can last anywhere from 15 to 45 minutes, depending on the candidate.